Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

 Another indication of the phase of the merger is the standoff distance \citep{2003verigin, 2019zhang}, which compares the radius of a cold front to the separation distance of a shock from the stagnation point (leading edge of cold front / contact discontinuity).
 Unable to detect a cold front in the X-ray emission of ZWCL1856, we instead use the distance from the X-ray brightness peak to the radio relic as a proxy for standoff distance.
-The standoff distance of the ZWCL1856 relics are \mytilde700 kpc and \mytilde794 kpc.
+The X-ray peak to relic distances of the ZWCL1856 subclusters are \mytilde700 kpc and \mytilde794 kpc.
 The NE relic of MACS1752 is \mytilde715 kpc from its X-ray brightness peak and the SW relic is \mytilde407 kpc.
-Given the same time interval, one would expect the radio relics of MACS1752 to separate more because of the larger impact velocity (shock speed).
-Since the relics of ZWCL1856 have a further standoff distance on average, we take this as another indication that ZWCL1856 is at a later stage of merging.
+Given the same time interval, one would expect the radio relics of MACS1752 to separate more because of the higher impact velocity (shock speed). \edit2{Since the total masses of ZWCL1856 and MACS1752 are quite different, comparing the WL peaks to radio relic separations alone is not a strong indication of the merger state, but we will note that ZWCL1856 has a larger average X-ray peak to relic distance than MACS1752.}